Darius662/vCard_Generator/README.md

 # vCard_Generator

-This is a simple HTML App to help users create basic .vdf files with all the needed informations.
+This is a simple HTML App to help users create basic .vdf files with all the needed information.
+The app is not completed yet.

+Please keep in mind that this is my first public project.

+Dark/Light mode toggle and better page arrangement will follow.